Tax exemption: Governmental entities

 Most systems exempt internal governmental units from all tax.
 For multi-tier jurisdictions, this exemption generally extends to lower tier units and across units.
 For example, state and local governments are not subject to Federal, state, or local income taxes in the U.S.

 Pension schemes

 Most systems do not tax entities organized to conduct retirement investment and pension activities for employees of one or more employers or for the benefit of employees.
 In addition, many systems also provide tax exemption for personal pension schemes.

 Educational institutions

 Some jurisdictions provide separate total or partial tax exemptions for educational institutions.
 These exemptions may be limited to certain functions or income.

-Other not-for-profit entities

-Some jurisdictions provide tax exemption for other particular types of organizations not meeting any of the above categories.

-Reciprocal exemptions

-Some jurisdictions allow tax exemption for organizations exempt from tax in certain other jurisdictions.
-For example, most U.S. states allow tax exemption for organizations recognized for Federal tax purposes as tax exempt.

 Sales tax

 Most states and localities imposing sales and use taxes in the United States exempt resellers from sales taxes on goods held for sale and ultimately sold.
 In addition, most such states and localities exempt from sales taxes goods used directly in the production of other goods (i.e., raw materials).

-See also Sales taxes in the United States, tax-free shopping, tax holiday.